 - Select Threatsync > Indicators.

-- Click to clear the filters.
+- Click and select Clear to clear the filters.

 - In the Action Requested column heading, select the Sandbox File action.
 Click Apply.